end2endzone/end2endzone-hugo/content/blog/2017-05-28-libvariant-a-c-library-which-encapsulate-any-value-of-variant-types.md

 If the internal value of a Variant is set to any unsigned value and a mathematical operator is applied to the Variant using a signed value then the internal type of the Variant will change from unsigned to signed.

 {{< pleasenote >}}
-  Note that the expected value from the mathematical operation is always preserved.&nbsp;The only change that may be unnoticed is the internal type changing from unsigned to signed.
+  Note that the expected value from the mathematical operation is always preserved.
+The only change that may be unnoticed is the internal type changing from unsigned to signed.
 {{< /pleasenote >}}